-No." in the upper right corner of the form.
+No. All Illinois forms and schedules include an "IL Attachment No." in the upper right corner of the form.
 Required attachments should be ordered numerically behind the tax return, as indicated by the IL Attachment No. Failure to attach forms and schedules in the proper order may result in processing delays.